 4. Know What You’re Getting Into

 Remember how I just said that the Business Process Management is simple and effective?
-Well the process approach certainly is, but the implementation is another story.
+Well the process approach certainly is, but the implementation can be another story.

 Most of the implementation involved with Business Process Management can be outsourced, but not everything can.
 You can hire professionals to come into your business and run Process Mapping workshops, but you’re still going to have to actually create a team of people who collectively understand the processes of your organisation and can map them out accordingly.

-You’ll also have to liaise with the IT team to implement software – if that’s what you choose to go for.
+You’ll also may have to liaise with the IT team to implement software – unless you go to an online system.
 This planning stage can take time – it’s not a ‘one and done’ situation after you've spent the money.
-You will also need to re-evaluate your processes as you move along in order to improve them but the benefits of this approach still far outweigh the negatives.
+You will also need to re-evaluate your processes in order to improve them, but the benefits of BPM still far outweigh the negatives.

-Improving the processes of an organisation does take time, and you will find that you’ll have to make it a major focus of your organisation, but the words ‘process Improvement’ tend to go hand in hand with the words ‘increased income’ - which is why the BPM is so important to organisations wanting business improvement.
+Improving the processes of an organisation does take time, and you will find that you’ll have to make it a major focus of your organisation, but the words ‘process Improvement’ tend to go hand-in-hand with the words ‘increased income’ - which is why the BPM is so important to organisations wanting business improvement.

 Read the article below to find out how much time it will take you to implement a Business Process Management system: